YRohitha/EDA-Bio-Diversity/README.md

 ## EDA-BioDiversity

-#### Ensure the survival of at-risk species, to maintain the level of biodiversity within their park
+**Ensure the survival of at-risk species, to maintain the level of biodiversity within their park**
-**Understanding characteristics about the species and their conservations status, and explore relationship between species and their relationship to the national parks**
+* Understand characteristics about the species and their conservations status using Descriptive statistics
+* Explore relationship between species and their relationship to the national parks via Statistical Inference

 ### Description